TheFifthRider/simply-roleplaying-webapp/docs/character/skills.md

 Here are some additional examples of skills based on a attribute they work well with, and some background examples of how they might be combined.
 While skills are never limited by what attribute you use them with, sometimes thinking about what attribute you want to improve will help you decide on what kind of skill to learn.

 Skills to augment _Agility_ tests primarily focus on a character's dexterity, flexibility, and physical speed.
-Some examples are _Acrobatics_, _Lockpicking_, _Rubix Cube Solving_, _Sneaking_, or _Wirecutting_.
-If you were to combine those five skills, you could create a background named _Criminal Mastermind_.
+Some examples are _Acrobatics_, _Rubix Cube Solving_, and _Sneaking_.
+If you were to combine those three skills, you could create a background named _Criminal Mastermind_.

 Skills to augment _Brawn_ tests primarily focus on a character's fortitude, endurance, and physical strength.
-Some examples are _Breaching Doors_, _Climbing_, _Lifting_, _Resisting Toxins_, and _Swimming_.
-If you were to combine those five skills, you could create a background named _Military Commando_.
+Some examples are _Breaching Doors_, _Lifting_, and _Swimming_.
+If you were to combine those three skills, you could create a background named _Military Commando_.

 Skills to augment _Intuition_ tests primarily focus on a character's awareness and ability to improvise.
-Some examples are _Driving_, _Gambling_, _Navigation_, _Traps_, and _Streetwise_.
-If you were to combine those five skills, you could create a background named _Getaway Driver_.
+Some examples are _Driving_, _Gambling_, and _Streetwise_.
+If you were to combine those three skills, you could create a background named _Getaway Driver_.

 Skills to augment _Knowledge_ tests primarily focus on a character's education, ability to retain facts, and their ability to understand and apply complicated concepts.
-Some examples are _Archeology_, _Bandit Culture_, _Baking_, _Political History_, and _Sewing_.
-If you were to combine those five skills, you could create a background named _Gang Savvy Granny_.
+Some examples are _Bandit Culture_, _Political History_, and _Sewing_.
+If you were to combine those three skills, you could create a background named _Gang Savvy Granny_.

 Skills to augment _Presence_ tests primarily focus on a character's social ability and their ability to inspire emotions in others.
-Some examples are _Animal Handling_, _Bluff_, _Charm_, _Logic_, and _Political Appeal_.
-If you were to combine those five skills, you could create a background named _Druid Politician_.
+Some examples are _Animal Handling_, _Bluff_, and _Political Appeal_.
+If you were to combine those three skills, you could create a background named _Druid Politician_.

 Skills to augment _Will_ tests primarily focus on a character's ability to shut out distractions or act despite hardship.
-Some examples are _Acting under Pressure_, _Focus_, _Ignoring Pain_, _Mettle_, and _Spirit_.
-If you were to combine those five skills, you could create a background named _Force of Nature_.
+Some examples are _Acting under Pressure_, _Ignoring Pain_, and _Spirit_.
+If you were to combine those three skills, you could create a background named _Force of Nature_.

 <br/>